Also born on this day, go figure

 I never make it out the Richmond so I guess this rec is for people like me and not like, some sort of personal insight

-this kinda stuff is better thought of as sets of idioms* in the it “cannot be understood from the individual meanings of its elements" sense than as whatever adjectives advocates like to throw around like “simple” or “clean” and so on
+pizza slow (high quality)pizza slow (high quality)gravely.pizzathis kinda stuff is better thought of as sets of idioms* in the it “cannot be understood from the individual meanings of its elements" sense than as whatever adjectives advocates like to throw around like “simple” or “clean” and so on

 it is a skill to be able to onboard and adapt various idioms, I’m just coming at this pile of them a little cold I guess

-reminded of all the places I’ve tagged with my kid before they could write and make me stop.
+Reminded of all the places I’ve tagged with my kid before they could write and make me stop.

 i’m down to the last few months before their reading catches up with this nonsense, I gotta get back on my game